-In May 2008, the FASB issued Staff Position No. APB 14-1,"Accounting for Convertible Debt Instruments that May be Settled in Cash Upon Conversion" ("FSP APB 14-1").
+In May 2008, the FASB issued Staff Position No. APB 14-1,"Accounting for Convertible Debt Instruments that May be Settled in Cash Upon Conversion", FSP APB 14-1.
 FSP APB 14-1 requires that the liability and equity components of convertible debt instruments that may be settled in cash upon conversion (including partial cash settlement) be separately accounted for in a manner that reflects an issuer's nonconvertible debt borrowing rate.
-FSP APB 14-1 is effective for financial statements issued for fiscal years beginning after December 15, 2008, and interim periods within those fiscal years, however, early adoption is not permitted.
+Under FSP APB 14-1 the value assigned to the debt component must be the estimated fair value of a similar nonconvertible debt.
+FSP APB 14-1 is effective for financial statements issued for fiscal years beginning after December 15, 2008, and interim periods within those fiscal years.
+Early adoption is not permitted.
 Retrospective application to all periods presented is required except for instruments that were not outstanding during any of the periods that will be presented in the annual financial statements for the period of adoption but were outstanding during an earlier period.
-We are currently assessing the impact that adopting FSP APB 14-1 will have on the accounting for our \$149.5 million in convertible debt outstanding as of June 30, 2008 and December 31, 2007, respectively.
+The resulting debt discount is amortized over the period during which the debt is expected to be outstanding (i.e., through the first optional redemption date) as additional non-cash interest expense.
+The adoption of FSP APB 14-1 in the first quarter of 2009 will result in approximately \$.06 to \$.08 per share (net of incremental capitalized interest) of additional non-cash interest expense for the year ended 2008 related to our \$149.5 million in convertible debt which was issued during the third quarter of 2006.

-14. Subsequent Events
+15. Subsequent Events